akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 Java
 :   @@snip [FlowDocTest.java](/akka-docs/src/test/java/jdocs/stream/FlowDocTest.java) { #materializer-from-system-in-actor }

-In the above example we pass in a materializer to the Actor, which results in binding its lifecycle to the entire `ActorSystem` rather than the single enclosing actor.
+In the above example we pass in a materializer to the Actor, which results in binding its lifecycle to the entire @apidoc[akka.actor.ActorSystem] rather than the single enclosing actor.
 This can be useful if you want to share a materializer or group streams into specific materializers, for example because of the materializer's settings etc.

 @@@ warning

-Do not create new actor materializers inside actors by passing the `context.system` to it.
+Do not create new actor materializers inside actors by passing the @scala[@scaladoc[context.system](akka.actor.ActorContext#system:akka.actor.ActorSystem)]@java[@javadoc[context.system()](akka.actor.ActorContext#system())] to it.
-This will cause a new `Materializer` to be created and potentially leaked (unless you shut it down explicitly) for each such actor.
+This will cause a new @apidoc[akka.stream.Materializer] to be created and potentially leaked (unless you shut it down explicitly) for each such actor.
 It is instead recommended to either pass-in the Materializer or create one using the actor's `context`.

 @@@